graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each Input Object Field {inputField} in the document
+- For each Input Object Field {inputField} in the document:
   - Let {inputFieldName} be the Name of {inputField}.
   - Let {inputFieldDefinition} be the input field definition provided by the parent input object type named {inputFieldName}.
   - {inputFieldDefinition} must exist.

 **Explanatory Text**